Name: Sheila Lodhia

 How has Technology evolved at Discover?

 Originally technology would play a support role for the business with a primary focus of delivering the requirements of a specific project.
-Now technology is seen to be a true enabler, by quickly unlocking value to meet both the customer and company’s needs.
+Now technology is a true enabler, by quickly unlocking value to meet both the customer and company’s needs.
 In fact, with our new value stream structure the majority of our discussions center around technology.
 These discussions are evolving from how are we using technology resources to how quickly can our technology stack respond to the changing needs of our customers, market and business.
 Formerly, technology architecture was seen as a ‘technology’s problem’ now it is a strategic investment and true enabler for growth.